-Saddleback Loach (Homaloptera Orthogoniata) Fish Species Profile
+Saddleback Loach (Homaloptera Orthogoniata) Species Profile & Care Guide

 The Saddleback Hillstream Loach is a scarce and beautiful species.
 This charming, peaceful fish grazes on biofilm and algae making it an excellent member of a community tank.